 Okay, that’s a bit morose.

-Actually this year has been wonderful for my writing career.
+Actually, this year has been wonderful for my writing career.
 I’ve written articles for a provisional newspaper and one for How to Love Comics.
-I’ve got more of my art out there and have made a decent dent for my journalism career than I ever thought was possible.
+I’ve got more of my art out there and have made a decent dent in my journalism career than I ever thought was possible.
 I’ve even started to work on my mental health activism.
-I’ve come a long way from the woman of previous years that felt so lost and achingly alone.
-Who thought that the momentous things I’m achieving right now was a baseless fantasy.
+I’ve come a long way from the woman of previous years that felt so lost and achingly alone. the woman who thought that the momentous things I’m achieving right now were a baseless fantasy.
 That anyone but me could do it.

 I am proud… sometimes, mostly…rarely at all.

 So, yes.
 I love the story I’m slowly but surely piecing together.
 I’ve gotten further than I have before.
 132pgs.
-That’s incredibly and I should be proud, I should feel amazing about it and I was.
-When I got that tunnel vision to write, when I focused on nothing but my story day in and day out.
-I was moving at the speed of light, I was problem solving left and right, I was working out plotholes.
-Making the story character driven.
+That’s incredible and I should be proud, I should feel amazing about it and I was.
+When I got that tunnel vision to write when I focused on nothing but my story day in and day out.
+I was moving at the speed of light, I was problem-solving left and right, I was working out plotholes.
+Making the story character-driven.
 It would be about redemption!
 And found families!
 Two lost souls that inspired each other to do better!
 There’d be magic and fighting!
 There’d be love!
 Tears!
 Hugs!
 Punches to the face, repeatedly!
 There’d be emotions!
 All the emotions!!